lisacopeland/mysqlserver/README.md

-# Node API
+# Node.js Express REST API

+## Create Database

-1. Make sure MySQL is installed and running on the system.
-Create a `node` table and run the query:
+Make sure MySQL is installed and running on the system.
+Create a `api` table and run the query:

 ```sql
 CREATE TABLE `users` (